-Thanks to outstanding play from Mexico goalkeeper Guillermo Ochoa and Nigeria shot-stoppers Vincent Enyeama and Austin Ejide, the friendly ended in a draw.Mexico and Nigeria played to a 0-0 draw in front of a record crowd of 68,220 at the Georgia Dome in Atlanta.
+Thanks to outstanding play from El Tri No.1 Guillermo Ochoa and Super Eagles shot-stoppers Vincent Enyeama and Austin Ejide, the friendly ended scoreless

-The goalkeepers kept their respective teams alive, with El Tri's Guillermo Ochoa making six saves and the Super Eagles' keeper combination of Vincent Enyeama and Austin Ejide matching him at the opposite end of the pitch with five between them.
+The goalkeepers kept their respective teams alive, with El Tri's Guillermo Ochoa making six saves and Super Eagles duo Vincent Enyeama and Austin Ejide pulling off five stops between them.

-In a World Cup preparation match for both teams, Mexico and Nigeria named strong sides that included European-based players.
+In a World Cup warm-up game for both teams, Mexico and Nigeria named strong sides that included European-based players.

-El Tri's starting lineup was highlighted by Manchester United's Javier 'Chicharito' Hernandez and Bayer Leverkusen's Andres Guardado.
-The Super Eagles featured Chelsea's John Mikel Obi, Liverpool's Victor Moses and CSKA Moscow's Ahmed Musa.
+El Tri's starting line-up featured Manchester United striker Javier 'Chicharito' Hernandez and Bayer Leverkusen's Andres Guardado.
+The Super Eagles selected Chelsea's John Mikel Obi, Liverpool's Victor Moses and CSKA Moscow's Ahmed Musa.

-Playing in front of a pro-Mexico crowd in the United States, Nigeria looked like it was going to have a field day against El Tri shortly after the opening kick.
+Playing in front of a pro-Mexico crowd in the United States, Nigeria looked like they were going to have a field day against El Tri early on.

-In the 11th minute, Emmanuel Emenike beat Rafa Marquez to the right and forced Ochoa to make an outstanding save to prevent the first goal of the match.
-Seconds later, off a rebound from a corner kick, Ochoa was once again put into action, diving to his left to stop a bullet from Ogenyi Onazi outside the box.
+In the 11th minute, Emmanuel Emenike beat Rafa Marquez before then forceing Ochoa to make an outstanding save.
+Seconds later, off a rebound from a corner kick, Ochoa was once again called into action, diving to his left to stop a bullet from Ogenyi Onazi outside the box.

 With the pressure already on Ochoa from the start, things started to get worse for the goalkeeper after he took a knee to the head during a collision with Ahmed Musa.
 He was down on the pitch for a couple minutes but remained in the game.

-It took Mexico 22 minutes to get its first shot off when Hector Herrera dribbled to the top of the box and fired over the crossbar with his left foot.
-El Tri's first real scoring opportunity came in the 26th minute as Rafa Marquez nearly knocked in a header only for keeper Vincent Enyeama to get his left hand on the ball.
+It took Mexico 22 minutes to get their first shot off, when Hector Herrera dribbled to the edge of the box and fired over the crossbar with his left foot.
+El Tri's first real scoring opportunity came in the 26th minute as Rafa Marquez nearly knocked in a header only for keeper Enyeama to get his left hand on the ball.